If you're an educational content provider, you might need a secure Content Distribution System instead of a Learning Management System (LMS).

 Longer documents such as eBooks need to be user friendly as well, it is important to include a Table of Content (or Bookmarks if using Adobe software) to allow the user to quickly go to the sections or points that are most relevant to them.
 Splitting the content into shorter sections may also be beneficial.
 For example, instead of producing a single eBook, you could split it into multiple segments in individual files, this will allow the user to glance through the titles quickly and only open those they are interested in.

 You should also aim to compress images, and audio and video files, as larger files will take longer to load on the screen and downloading them for offline viewing might be cumbersome.
+Additionally, if working with Adobe InDesign, you should keep in mind that transparencies, groups of large images, and layers, can be affected during the conversion process.
+For this, we suggest adjusting your PDF export settings accordingly, as well as optimizing your files with Adobe Acrobat's optimization settings.
 Without ever compromising quality resolution, ensuring videos, audios, and images load quickly and are easy to download will provide your users with a pleasant eLearning experience.

 Use a Content Protection System for Distributing your Digital Assets in a Secure & Controlled Way